 1. Need means want

 Today’s economics are seeing a rapid change from the traditional model that created the “Homo Economicus” as it’s archetype.
-Today's economic models include errors and common non-rational behavior; economics are turning quickly into psychology.
+Today's economic models include errors and common non-rational behavior; economics are turning quickly IGNORE INTO psychology.

 2. More is desirable

 A social business requires a mixture of deep sense of social conscience and a developed instinct to identify opportunity.
 Capitalism is not outlawed, it just has been updated.
 Great social business can have the same economic aspirations of a non-socially oriented as it is sustainable and creates social good.